AlexanderFabisch/cythonwrapper/README.md

     python setup.py install

 The following dependencies are required (installation instructions for Ubuntu 14.04):
-* NumPy (install e.g. with `sudo pip install numpy`)
-* Cython (install e.g. with `sudo pip install cython`)
+* NumPy, Cython, Jinja2 (install e.g. with
-* Jinja2 (install e.g. with `sudo pip install Jinja2`)
+  `sudo pip install numpy cython Jinja2`)
-* Clang (install e.g. with `sudo apt-get install libclang-3.5-dev`)
-* Clang Python API (install e.g. with `sudo apt-get install python-clang-3.5`)
+* libclang and libclang Python API (install e.g. with `sudo apt-get install libclang-3.5-dev python-clang-3.5`)

-Instead of libclang 3.5 you can use version 3.6.
-Versions 3.7+ are not supported yet!
+Instead of libclang 3.5 you can use version 3.6, 3.7, and 3.8.
+It is important that you have matching versions of libclang and its Python bindings.
+Later versions of libclang are not supported yet!

 ## Usage